What is Swing? The Basics of Jazz Rhythm Explained

 Dilla was a master at putting hip-hop rhythms “in-the-cracks” to create a genre-pioneering style of hip-hop beat making.

 Riggins and Dave are masters of that Dilla-esque feel that took well-known hip-hop grooves and twisted them with off-time, “in-the-cracks” snare hits that still sound somewhat robotic and straight.

 It’s a fine line to find a swing feel that sounds good, but today’s jazz drummer is definitely spending time perfecting this new modern way of feeling swing and hip-hop grooves.

-Listen to have Dave is constantly playing around the beat—he’s the reason why I say drummers turn their variations on swing into an artistic decision.
+Listen to how Dave is constantly playing around the beat—he’s the reason why I say drummers turn their variations on swing into an artistic decision.

 How to play swing rhythms

 Alright, you’re probably wondering how you can learn to feel and play swing rhythm yourself.

 The best way is with practice—you need to listen, play along with and even transcribe the great swing players from jazz and blues music.